 - a.
 After the approval of a variance, the applicant will be required to follow the procedures to develop the subject property.
 All decisions made by administrative officers under those procedures will comply with the variation in these regulations granted to the applicant. - b.
-Variances attach to and run with the land.
+Variances attach to and run with the land in accordance with Section 37.6.